alice-i-cecile/rust-variadics-background/src/features.md

 - C: **Heterogenous `IntoIterator` and `Iterator` traits**
   - allows use of `pretty_print("A", 2, 4)` when the signature is `fn pretty_print(impl IntoIterator<Item impl Add>)`
-  - further increases API flexibility and ergonomics
+  - would further increase API flexibility, with minimal changes to existing code bases
   - impossible because existing APIs rely on the fact that the item type is always the same
+  - just create heterogenous iterator traits instead